 On competition of the course students will have a good knowledge of contemporary issues effecting sport.
 All students will be able to plan a practical sports session.
 Students will have a good understanding of health and safety in sport.
-Students will be able to plan a practical sports session.
-Students will have a good understanding of health and safety in sport.
+Students will be able to demonstrate basic practical leadership skills and will be able to speak to an audience.
 Students will be able to review their plans and adapt them to suit changing situations.
 Successful students will be able to review performance and identify strengths and weaknesses and plan programmes to improve weakness using specific skill/drill practises.

 What will you be learning in Y12 A level PE?
-Psychological Factors Performance in Physical Physiological Factors Affecting Performance Education (Non-exam Affecting Performance in Physical Activity Assessment) 30% and Sport 20% .Applied anatomy and Skill acquisition Sport and society Performance in physiology Sport psychology Contemporary your sport Exercise physiology issues in physical Evaluation of Modern Y12 Summer Biomechanics 1 x 60 mark 1 hour written activity and sport Analysis of mock technology in Biomechanics: paper examination stability and sport Performance for 1 x 90 mark 2 hour written levers 1 x 60 mark 1 hour Improvement paper (EAPI) written paper Summer 2 30 marks available for each (60 total) Biomechanics: Newton's laws and technology Y12 January Global sporting mock events Commercialisati Personality Attitudes on and media Spring 2 Summer 1 Spring 1 Feedback 2 Anxiety Preparation and Motivation and Arousal Drugs and aggression training Routes to Learning deviance methods sporting theories excellence Emergence of Skeletal and modern sport muscular systems Unit Progress January Mock Summer Mock Physiological Factors Autumn 1 Diet and Affecting Performance nutrition Psychological Factors Affecting Performance Practice Cardiovascular Classification of methods and Socio-Cultural Issues in and respiratory Transfer systems Physical Activity and Sport Keep a track of your progress here: Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2
+Psychological Factors Performance in Physical Physiological Factors Affecting Performance Education (Non-exam Affecting Performance in Physical Activity Assessment) 30% and Sport 20% .Applied anatomy and Skill acquisition Sport and society Performance in physiology Sport psychology Contemporary your sport Exercise physiology issues in physical Evaluation of Modern Y12 Summer Biomechanics 1 x 60 mark 1 hour written activity and sport Analysis of mock technology in Biomechanics: paper examination stability and sport Performance for 1 x 90 mark 2 hour written levers 1 x 60 mark 1 hour Improvement paper (EAPI) written paper Summer 2 30 marks available for each (60 total) Biomechanics: Newton's laws and technology Y12 January Global sporting mock events Commercialisati Personality Attitudes on and media Spring 2 Summer 1 Spring 1 Feedback 2 Anxiety Motivation and Preparation and Arousal Drugs and aggression training Routes to Learning deviance methods sporting theories excellence Emergence of Skeletal and modern sport muscular systems Unit Progress January Mock Summer Mock Physiological Factors Autumn 1 Diet and Affecting Performance nutrition Psychological Factors Affecting Performance Practice Cardiovascular Classification of methods and Socio-Cultural Issues in and respiratory Transfer systems Physical Activity and Sport Keep a track of your progress here: Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2